apostrophecms-legacy/apostrophe-moderator/README.md

 ## Approving Submitted Content

 All submitted content is initially unpublished.
 In order for admins to effectively moderate incoming content, you will need to override the `manage.html` template of the module in question and add a call to `snippetModerationFilter()`.
+You'll put your override in `lib/modules/apostrophe-events/views/manage.html`, as usual when overriding templates in Apostrophe.

 This allows admins to click "Pending" to see just the as-yet-unapproved content.
 Then admins can edit those items and set "Published" to "Yes."

 Be sure to include the appropriate macros file first in `manage.html`, like this: